 We’ve seen some very interesting hair trends take over in 2020 and 2021 so far.
 The mullet has made a comeback, along with many popular early 2000s styles.
 People have started shying away from more natural shades in favor of hues that pop.
 Curtain bangs and money piece highlights are everywhere.
 Still, there’s always that one trend that really surprises us.
 And that would be the skunk hair trend.

 A nod to the chunky highlights of the ’00s, skunk hair resurfaced with Dua Lipa’s two-toned hair and has since exploded all over TikTok.
+Even Miley Cyrus has taken the trend for a spin and we’re obsessed with her Cruella de Vil-esque strands.
 The two-color look tends to be a blend of snow white and deep black shades and somewhat resembles the pattern of a skunk.
 Though it’s commonly thought to be recreated with black and white shades, any contrasting colors will work to pull off this unique trend.
 Think Billie Eilish’s neon green roots or Bella Hadid’s red face-framing highlights.

 Overall, the skunk hair trend is rather easy to achieve either at home or in the salon.
 Thinking of trying this trend yourself?
 Scroll below for some of our favorite skink hair inspiration!

 Dua Lipa’s take on the skunk hair trend is still one of our favorites.
 She looks edgy and elegant at the same time, which isn’t an easy feat.
 The chunky highlights with the contrasting dark and light shades will give you that drama you’re looking for with this trend.

 Cruella de Vil